Did you know? Isaac Newton (yes, the apple guy) developed his theories on gravity and motion while in isolation from the Bubonic Plague!

 Building Resilience Muscle as an Individual

-There is understandably much fear and confusion, especially for small business owners who face drastic reductions in revenue or shutdowns.
+The pandemic and the deepening economic crisis are taking their toll.
+There is understandably much fear and confusion, especially for small business owners who face drastic reductions or employees facing retrenchment.
 The reality is that things are already and will continue to get tougher before the virus is contained.
 Building our “Resilience Muscle”, as individuals and in our businesses has never been more important.

 Resilience is described as the ability to bounce back quickly from setbacks, whether personal, business, or natural disasters.
 A positive attitude and the ability to cope better are hallmarks of resilience.
 The good news is that we can develop our resilience muscle with practice, just like we have to build muscle at the gym.